mattray/managed_chef_server-cookbook/README.md

 ## cron ##

-Installs the Chef server with the Chef client configured to run via cron.
+Schedules the Chef client to run on the Chef server via cron against a provided policyfile archive.
 This may be set to use `--local-mode`, for when the Chef client has no other Chef server to contact.
 See the example [policyfiles/cron.rb](policyfiles/cron.rb) and [kitchen.yml](kitchen.yml) for reference.

 ## data_bag_loader ##